udberg/MGF-Conference-Page/README.md

 Feel free to check the [issues page](issues/).

 ## Show your support

 Give a ⭐️ if you like this project!
 They're free...!

 ## Acknowledgments

+- Hat tip to [Cindy Shin](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015), for her design.
-- Hat tip to anyone whose code was used
+- Hat tip to [Microverse](https://www.microverse.org/) for their readme template
-- Inspiration
-- etc

 ## 📝 License